 In the summer of 2014, Robin and her family packed up all of their belongings and moved to North Carolina in search of a more natural life.

 Robin received her undergraduate degree from the University of Akron in Early Childhood Education, which included Pre-K through 3rd grade age students.
 After teaching for a few years, she took time off to be with her two daughters, Ella and Julia.
-While Robin was home with her two daughters, she finished her Master’s in Curriculum and Instruction with a focus on reading.
+While Robin was home with her girls, she finished her Master’s in Curriculum and Instruction with a focus on reading.
 When both of her children entered school, Robin returned to the classroom as a founding teacher for a new charter school in Los Angeles.
 She also worked in an inner-city school in South Los Angeles before moving to Asheville.

 Third and Fourth Grade Teacher

 Being surrounded by artists, inventors, craftspeople, and naturalists has shaped Carly’s life.
 A life-long North Carolinian, she grew up in Raleigh, later living and working in Durham and Apex.
 She and her husband made Asheville their home in 2004.
 Carly is a true generalist, being involved in an array of experiences such as travel (Italy, Greece, Spain, Mexico, Canada, and much of the United States), clothing design, illustration, and flute performance.
 She sees everything as being connected, believing that an integral education is imperative for teaching the whole child and making meaning that lasts.
 She brings this into her classroom as she leads her students to think deeply about patterns from the sensorial to the philosophical.
 As a teacher, Carly strives to help her students have experiences that allow them to make connections across the curriculum and in everyday life.